rohban-lab/Salehi_submitted_2020/README.md

 python3 prepare.py fashion_mnist p2 2
 ```

 For the coil100 dataset, only the first protocol is available.
 After passing the dataset name, you have to pass the anomaly percentage.
-Next, you pass the number of normal classes n.
-After that, n class numbers are passed.
+Next, you pass the number of normal classes.
+After that, the class numbers are passed.

 Here is an example for the coil100 dataset: